 Why Budapest’s Sziget Festival Could Be The New Glastonbury

-With Somerset’s finest taking a break in 2018, could it be Hungary’s love revolution that fills the hole?
+With Somerset’s finest behind us for another year, could it be Hungary’s love revolution that fills the hole?

 European festivals have been exploding over the last few years.
 With cheaper ticket prices and line-ups to match those back home, festival goers are switching the mud for the sun.

 One such festival is Sziget, and it's clear to see why.
 Over seven days (that’s right, seven days) you can have your mind blown on an island in Budapest for a fraction of the cost.

 Watch the 2018 Sziget Aftermovie above, and find out some of the best things about the festival here:

 Sziget boasts one of 2018’s biggest line ups.
 This year sees Foo Fighters, Catfish & The Bottlemen, Florence & The Machine, Johnny Marr, The 1975 and Richard Ashcroft all performing across the seven-day event.

 But, like Glastonbury, Sziget is proud to be eclectic, with likes of Ed Sheeran, The National, Martin Garrick, and Post Malone also performing massive slots.
 Beyond that there’s an array of performers, ranging from funk, to jazz, to world, to metal.
 So if you’re bored of one thing, you simply stroll to something completely different, just like at Glasto (except with less mud).

 The community of Sziget was founded 25 years ago based on the idea of creating a temporary “dream nation” on the island, celebrating and sharing the best from cultures and people across the globe.
 They call themselves Szitizens and they celebrate diversity, respect human dignity and look out for each other – you know, all the good stuff.
 This ethos creates an atmosphere of infinite positivity, and that’s exactly what you want as your sipping a beer in the sun.